-How can one be a European today? asks Swiss journalist Guy Mettan, lamenting how his personal trajectory of twenty years of enchantment has been followed by twenty years of disillusion.
+How can one be a European today?
+Swiss journalist Guy Mettan laments how his own twenty years of enchantment has been followed by twenty years of disillusion.

 While Europe as a whole remains a first world economic power despite Brexit, it has been unable to build either a truly democratic and efficient state, or to secure peace within its territory or to have impact as a respected power on the international scene.
 Its splendid intellectual and artistic icons of the past two centuries are dimming in memory, leaving it no longer a radiant cultural Mecca for the world.
 Starting with Brexit in 2016, the European Union is now exposed to an array of dismantling forces, including the possibility of further exits, the organized opposition of populist parties, and popular uprisings like those of the Yellow Jackets in France.

 Mettan outlines the long history of attempts to unify the European continent, stretching from Charlemagne to Napoleon, Hitler and Stalin, predecessors to the current iteration.
 He specifies the routes they took, which were most promising and durable, and why they all collapsed.

 Strikingly, he compares Rome’s early adulation and mimicry of ancient Greece, followed by its steady encroachment and final absorption of it, to the current trajectory of relations between Europe and the United States, noting the increasing penetration of American culture and exer-extending application of its laws.
 The European Union has allowed the United States to tell Europeans how they are to progress, with whom they are to collaborate, and against whom they should go to war.
 The European learning process Is winding up rather dismally with no happy ending in sight.